docker/docs/engine/swarm/manage-nodes.md

 When a node leaves the swarm, the Docker Engine stops running in swarm mode.
 The orchestrator no longer schedules tasks to the node.

-If the node is a manager node, you will receive a warning about maintaining the quorum.
+If the node is a manager node, you receive a warning about maintaining the quorum.
 To override the warning, pass the `--force` flag.
 If the last manager node leaves the swarm, the swarm becomes unavailable requiring you to take disaster recovery measures.